 Funds raised support world-class researchers working towards a cure for GSD and are preparing for future human clinical trials.
-Jonah’s doctor, Dr. David Weinstein, director of the University of Florida’s Glycogen Storage Disease Program, is leading a team doing breakthrough research on this rare childhood disease that, until 1971, was fatal.
+Jonah’s doctor, Dr. David Weinstein, director of the GSD Program at the University of Connecticut's School of Medicine, is leading a team doing breakthrough research on this rare childhood disease that, until 1971, was fatal.
 Today, the cure is on the horizon: the missing gene and the carrier virus that can deliver the gene effectively have both been identified.
 And while you probably don’t know anyone with GSD — a disease that affects one in 100,000, or in Jonah’s case, one in 1,000,000 - research and work has broad implications for a range of other liver diseases.

 While trying to cure GSD Type 1b, we also hope to show children of all ages that they have power and their actions can change the world.